top of page

 Students who test above ELD Level III (based on the EDGE Program assessment scale) at admission are eligible for college prep courses in English Literature and Social Studies.
 Students who test at ELD Levels III and below are eligible for English Literature and Social Studies courses tailored to the student's English proficiency level in the general high school program.
 ELD Program courses incorporate curriculum, methodology, and instruction based on Specially Designed Academic Instruction in English (SDAIE) methods to support both content mastery and English language development.
 As students advance levels in the ELD program they can become eligible for UC approved English Literature and Social Studies courses.
 Students who transfer to our school and are placed in the ELD Program may find upon graduation that language schools attached to universities and/or two-year college programs offer the best path to a four-year university in the United States.

-Free tutoring is available to all students during our Period 6 After School Program Schedule, which runs Monday through Thursday from 2:45 to 3:45.
+Free tutoring is available to all students during our Period 6 Teacher Office Hours Schedule, which runs Monday through Thursday from 2:45 to 3:45 and Friday from 1:30 to 3:45.
 Any student can go any day to get help with any assignment from any teacher.
-Each teacher is available two days a week, either Monday/Wednesday or Tuesday/Thursday.
 Students may be assigned to Period 6 if the school, parents, and student determine it will be helpful to academic success.
-In this case daily attendance will be taken.
+In this case, daily attendance will be taken.

 Academic Honors